 You can’t claim both a bursary and a scholarship - you can only claim one.

 Find out how to apply for a scholarship.
 You don’t need to apply for a bursary - if you’re eligible, you’ll automatically start receiving it once you begin your course.
 Find out about eligibility for bursaries and how you’ll be paid.

 You may also be eligible for a loan while you study.

 Find out about financial support if you’re from outside the UK.

 Financial support from the training provider

 Visit UWE Postgraduate Fees and Funding for more information about UWE's fees and funding

 - GCSE A*-C grades in both English and Maths (ideally B or above in both)

 We are looking for energetic, optimistic, resilient people who love teaching and learning.

-We want people who are not only knowledgeable about their subject, but also passionate about its value as an academic discipline.
-We encourage individuals with the flair and talent to inspire young people.
+We want people who are not only knowledgeable about their subject but also passionate about its value as an academic discipline.
+We encourage individuals with flair and talent to inspire young people.